Mytho/jquery-plugins/README.md

 Example usage:

     $("jQuery Selector").tooltip({
-		cls      : "tooltip",       // Class of the DOM-element text     : ".tooltip-text", // Selector of the tooltip text element delay    : 100,             // Delay in showing the tooltip fade     : 100,             // Fade time in microseconds margin   : 3,               // Space surrounding target element
+		elClass  : "tooltip", // Class of the DOM-element delay    : 100,       // Delay in showing the tooltip fade     : 100,       // Fade time in microseconds
+		margin   : 3,         // Space surrounding target element
 		position : "top",     // Position in relation to target element (top, right, bottom or left) size     : "normal"   // Size of the tooltip (normal or large) });

 To see the source code, visit the [Github Repository](https://github.com/Mytho/jquery.plugins.js).